tmobile/magentaA11y/_checklist-native/toggle-switch.md

 ### Groupings

-- Group visible label with switch (label and switch can be grouped together in a tableview/row/blade - one swipe)
+- Group visible label/text with switch (label and switch can be grouped together in a tableview/row/blade - all in one swipe)

 - **iOS Tips**
   - `accessibilityFrame`
   - `accessibilityFrameInContainerSpace`
   - GroupView
+  - Create a wrapper as an accessible element
+  - Define action upon double-tap
+  - `shouldGroupAccessibilityElement` attribute: For a precise order if the native order should be disrupted.
+  - `GroupView`
+  - `shouldGroupAccessibilityChildren` attribute indicates whether VoiceOver must group it's children views.
+This allows making unique vocalizations or define a particular reading order for a part of the page
   - Only the container class is an accessible element `isAccessibilityElement=true` and announces all elements in one announcement  This makes child elements no longer accessible by screen reader
 - **Android Tips**
 	- ViewGroup
 	- Set the container objects `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
 In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement